A Sensory-Friendly Weekend in St. Pete-Clearwater

 Peaceful Escapes, Soothing Sights & Inclusive Experiences

-From calming museums and scenic nature preserves to clear kayak excursions and quiet beachfront dining, this 3-day guide, explored by Noelle Foley, highlights the most serene and soul-soothing experiences in St. Pete-Clearwater.
+Whether you're looking for peace, natural beauty, or simply a more relaxed pace, this thoughtfully curated itinerary offers inclusive, low-stimulation activities perfect for travelers who value meaningful moments without the overwhelm.
+From calming museums and scenic nature preserves to clear kayak excursions and beachfront dining, this 3-day itinerary, explored by Noelle Foley, highlights serene and soul-soothing experiences in St. Pete-Clearwater.

 Friday